4

 • 36 breakfasts (not available in Bustio).
 Continental breakfasts are served and will often consist of breads, spreads, yoghurt, cheese, tea, coffee & juices.

-• 37 nights in a combination of hotels & farmhouse B&Bs on a twin share basis generally with ensuite facilities
+• 37 nights in a combination of comfortable hotels & farmhouse B&Bs on a twin share basis generally with ensuite facilities

 • Digital information pack with route notes, maps & GPX